Sounds amazing, doesn’t it?

-Note: If the money and pricing is a little tricky for you – then you need to get my free DVD pronto!
+Note: If the money and pricing is a little tricky for you – then you need to watch my free training video pronto!
 It’ll give you the strategies you need to get over this hurdle.
 Click here immediately to grab your copy.

 7 – Outline the Content of Your Retreat

 Create a structure or framework that will guide the flow of each day.
 There’s probably a natural beginning, middle and end you will follow.
 In each element, map out the activities and teaching that will be included.